kapellirohith/chat-bot-for-ios/README.md

 - Some features depend on platform availability (for example, background tasks on iOS).
 - Image and file capabilities vary by format and model support.

----

-If you’d like, I can also add a table of contents, a contributing guide, and license details.